 The employee’s 2nd level manager is the line manager of the employee’s line manager.

-Normally this is a two-step-workflow, where both the employee’s 2nd level manager and the employee’s HR business partner need to approve the job or compensation changes due to a promotion before the data becomes active in the system.
+This is a two-step-workflow, where both the employee’s 2nd level manager and the employee’s HR business partner need to approve the job or compensation changes due to a promotion before the data becomes active in the system.

+The 2nd Level Manager of the employee approves the promotion request for the employee in order for the changes to take effect in the system.
+Until the change is approved, the proposed change is pending and the change is displayed in the Job Information and /or Compensation Information subsections of the employee’s profile.

+Note

+The employee’s 2nd level manager is the line manager of the employee’s line manager.

 Procedure